879439/SA_project_23-24/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+# Build the whole project
+Run 'docker-compose up --build' in of the two folders.
+Once build, inside both the projects there is a script that create the admin user (username: admin passowrd: adminadmin) and insert inside the databse 200 flights.

 # Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.